mkieblesz/local-workspace/README.md

 * `ctrl+c` stops `<another-repo>` webserver
 * `ctrl+c` from tab where services are running
 * `make kill-dbs` shuts down db containers

+Please refer to makefile for instructions for each workflow.

 ### Tips